SEARCH

 • Check tomatoes every other day.
 Take photos to record progress.
 Remove any fruit showing sign of rot or mold.
 Switch out banana or apple as needed.

-Green tomatoes (stage 1) may take weeks to turn red.
+Green tomatoes may take weeks to turn red.

 Want More?Get your free Empress of Dirt Creative Newsletter